stealthBS/demo1-repo/AI notes.md

 Now based on this if we try to craft a prompt then it looks like :
 ROLE : *`You are a writing coach who helps creatives craft compelling personal bios.`*
-CONTEXT : *`I'm a freeelance photorapher transitioning into brand storytelling.
+CONTEXT : *`I'm a freelance photographer transitioning into brand storytelling.
 I've worked with wellness brands and startups, and I want my bio to reflect creativity, collaboration, and trust.`*
 INSTRUCTIONS : *`Write a short bio for my website's about page.`*
 FORMATTING : *`Keep it to one paragraph under 60 words.`*
 BOUNDARIES : *`Use a warm, confident tone - avoid sounding formal or generic.`*